Skip to Main Content

 • Assisting a public company with a restructuring of its senior executive compensation programs resulting in an affirmative shareholder "say-on-pay" vote following a failed vote the prior year.

-Steve has represented clients in a variety of industries, including real estate development, grocery retailing, textile and apparel manufacturing, floor covering, banking, soft drink bottling, trucking and transportation, and renewable energy.
+Steve has represented clients in a variety of industries, including real estate development, banking and financial services, chemicals and industrial equipment manufacturing, renewable energy, grocery retailing, textile and apparel manufacturing, floor covering, soft drink bottling, and trucking and transportation.

 Industry